FikaWorks/grgate/README.md

 ## Overview

-GGate is a CLI which can run a server and listen to Git webhook.
-When a release is published as draft, GGate will wait for all the status check attached to the commit target of the release to succeed before merging it.
+GRGate is a CLI which can run a server and listen to Git webhook.
+When a release is published as draft, GRGate will wait for all the status check attached to the commit target of the release to succeed before merging it.

 The following diagram represent a concret example where a CI/CD process